Skip to content

 "v=DMARC1;p=quarantine;pct=25;rua=mailto:hello@example.com"

-For DKIM, if the record doesn't include an adkim string, or the record includes the string adkim=r, then your domain uses relaxed alignment.
-If the record includes the string adkim=s, then your domain uses strict alignment.
+For DKIM, if the record doesn't include an adkim tag or includes the string adkim=r, then your domain uses relaxed alignment.
+If the record includes the adkim=s string, then your domain uses strict alignment.

-To be sure that your messages are compliant with DMARC through SPF, check the following:
+To make sure that your messages comply with DMARC through SPF authentication, verify the following configurations:

-To resolve this, you must set up a custom MAIL FROM domain so that the Mail From value is a subdomain of your verified domain.
-For example, if your verified domain (the From domain) is example.com, then you can set up the custom Mail From domain to be mail.example.com.
-These values pass SPF alignment and DMARC validation.
+To resolve this issue, you must set up a custom MAIL FROM domain on the verified identity that you send emails from.
+Custom MAIL FROM domains are always subdomains of the parent domain.
+For example, if your verified domain (the From domain) is example.com, then you can set up the custom MAIL FROM domain to be mail.example.com.

-When you use Easy DKIM in Amazon SES, you're given three CNAME records.
-To check the respective DKIM records, run the following command on each of the CNAMEs:
+When you use Easy DKIM in Amazon SES, you get three CNAME records.
+To check their DKIM records, run the following command on each of the CNAME records:

 nslookup -type=CNAME example1._domainkey.example.com